 Red-light collisions have been a growing issue in the country for the last several years.
 A number of propositions have been made to deter the amount of drivers who speed through red lights.
 However, safety measures such as red light cameras have been met with much controversy in the various states that have utilized them.
 Nevertheless, all drivers can agree that red-light runners are dangerous and create a serious risk at intersections.

 Jonathan Perkins Injury Lawyers has seen hundreds of victims who have suffered due to the negligence of a red-light runner.
 More often than not, it seems the injured party is the motorist who was simply driving when a light turned green.
 If you or a loved one has been hurt during a red-light accident, our personal injury attorneys are ready to take on your case today.
-With offices located in New Haven, Hartford, and Bridgeport, we are able to provide legal services to the entire state of Connecticut.
+With offices located in New Haven, Hartford, New london and Bridgeport, we are able to provide legal services to the entire state of Connecticut.
 The Power of Perkins has worked for many in the past, as we have won millions of dollars in verdicts and settlements.

 To learn more, simply fill out a Free Case Evaluation on this page.

 Important Statistics About Red-Light Crashes

 Approximately two million intersection-related motor vehicle crashes occur each year in the United States, according to a study from the U.S. Department of Transportation’s Federal Highway Administration.
 Even worse, an average of 8,000 traffic fatalities and 700,000 injuries occur annually as a result from intersection accidents.
 Red-light running has become a serious issue throughout the United States, and more specifically, in the state of Connecticut.